Sweatshop: Late 20th century to present

-However, social media isn’t just helping to expose brands who are using sweatshops and unethical production practices but also is allowing for companies that are trying to increase awareness of the anti-sweatshop movement to spread their message quickly and efficiently.
-In some cases, it isn't sure that name calling and shaming, is the most effective strategy.
-Globalization is a big factor on sweatshops within the firm.
-These leads firms' depend on structural and cultural position.
-In which many are targeting the leading globalizer and law makers.
-A solution, that is offered is to combine structural and cultural values, in order to be embedded into policy.
-That the anti-sweatshop activism states how firms are lacking structural power and cultural vulnerability.
+However, social media isn’t just helping to expose brands who are using sweatshops and unethical production practices but also is allowing companies that are trying to increase awareness of the anti-sweatshop movement to spread their message quickly and efficiently.
+In some cases, it isn't sure that name-calling and shaming is the most effective strategy.
+Globalization is a big factor in sweatshops within the firm.
+These lead firms depend on structural and cultural position.
+In which many are targeting the leading globalizer and lawmakers.
+A solution, that is offered is to combine structural and cultural values, to be embedded into policy.
+The anti-sweatshop activism states how firms lack structural power and cultural vulnerability.
 For example, in May 2017 Mama Cash and The Clean Clothes Campaign, both organizations that are working towards abolishing sweatshops as well as creating a world of sustainable and ethical apparel practices, worked together to create The Women Power Fashion Pop-up.
 The event took place in Amsterdam and allowed consumers to sit in a room designed to look and feel like a sweatshop and were forced to create 100 ties in an hour which is synonymous to that of the expectations of women working in sweatshops today.
-This pop-up allowed consumers to actually experience the life of a sweatshop worker for a limited time period and thus made them more sympathetic to the cause.
-Outside of the pop-up was a petition that consumers could sign in order to convince brands to be more transparent with their clothing manufacturing processes.
+This pop-up allowed consumers to actually experience the life of a sweatshop worker for a limited time and thus made them more sympathetic to the cause.
+Outside of the pop-up was a petition that consumers could sign to convince brands to be more transparent with their clothing manufacturing processes.
 The campaign went viral and created a significant buzz for the anti-sweatshop movement as well as the work of Mama Cash and The Clean Clothes Campaign.

 In recent years, the notion of the ethical consumer has risen.
-Consumers not only are important to modern markets but influence the decisions made by companies.
+Consumers not only are important to modern markets but also influence the decisions made by companies.
 These consumers make buying decisions based on how the product was made, by whom and under what conditions, as well as the environmental consequences of production and consumption.
-This set criteria means that consumption decisions are not only based on ones own personal satisfaction with a purchase but also other aspects such as environmental and the well-being of workers in clothing factories.
+This set of criteria means that consumption decisions are not only based on one's satisfaction with a purchase but also other aspects such as the environment and the well-being of workers in clothing factories.